biolab/orange3/doc/visual-programming/source/widgets/visualize/pythagoreantree.rst

 The workflow from the screenshot below demonstrates the difference between :doc:`Classification Tree Viewer<../classify/classificationtreeviewer>` and Pythagorean Tree.
 They can both visualize :doc:`Classification Tree<../classify/classificationtree>`, but Pythagorean visualization takes less space and is more compact, even for a small
 `Iris flower <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_
 data set.
-For both visualization widget, we have hidden the control area on the left by clicking on the splitter between control and visualization area.
+For both visualization widgets, we have hidden the control area on the left by clicking on the splitter between control and visualization area.

 .. figure:: images/Pythagorean-Tree-comparison.png

-Pythagorean Tree is interactive: click on any of the nodes (squares) to select training data instances that were associated to that node.
+Pythagorean Tree is interactive: click on any of the nodes (squares) to select training data instances that were associated with that node.
 The following workflow explores these feature.

 .. figure:: images/Pythagorean-Tree-scatterplot-workflow.png
     :scale: 80
     :align: center

-The selected data instances are shown as subset in the scatter plot, are sent to the data table and examined in the box plot.
+The selected data instances are shown as a subset in the :doc:`Scatter Plot <../visualize/scatterplot>`, sent to the :doc:`Data Table <../data/datatable>` and examined in the :doc:`Box Plot <../visualize/boxplot>`.
 We have used brown-selected data set in this example.
 The tree and scatter plot are shown below; the selected node in the tree has a black outline.

 .. figure:: images/Pythagorean-Tree-scatterplot.png